 Q. 2.
 How is Jack’s childhood interwoven in the story of the stinky skunk?

 A) When Jack told Jo about how bad the Skunk smelt that nobody wanted to play with him, he was actually remembering the humiliation of his own childhood.
 He said that all other creatures ran away, leaving the oor skunk to cry alone, which was perhaps what had happened to him as a child.

 Conclusion: Class 12 English Should Wizard Hit Mommy Summary

-The above written includes the Class 12 English Should Wizard Hit Mommy Summary, explanation, and question answers.
-Browse StudyEquation for various detailed and easy NCERT Solutions and CBSE Notes and Comprehensive Summary.
+The above written includes the Should Wizard Hit Mommy Class 12 Summary, Explanation, and question answers.
+We suggest you to browse StudyEquation for various detailed and easy NCERT Solutions and CBSE Notes and Comprehensive Summary for various other chapters.